dj1ch/minigotchi/INSTALL.md

 - You first verify, then upload the files to the board using the IDE.
 The IDE should let you know when it's done programming the board.
 You can then go to the serial monitor and the board should be giving output, in this case it is showing the packets being sent.
 - Note that the pwnagotchi will not notice these packets, yet.
 ####
-#### Note
-~~We dropped support for the pico, but there is a project out there for the pico w.~~ I mean, there still is potential support for the pico, if you are willing to build the files correctly.
-This has to be done manually, and I am sure there are resources available here to do so.
-When in doubt, check the raspberry pi documentation.